US labor department softens stance on Crypto in retirement plans

 Although the Department’s announcement neither approves nor rejects cryptocurrency as an option for retirement plans, it clearly states that fiduciaries hold the investment authority under ERISA.

 The statement reaffirms that fiduciaries remain obligated under law to act in the best interest of plan participants.
-However, such assessments must be conducted using a uniform evaluative standard rather than directives that target specific asset classes.
+Regulators must use a uniform evaluative standard when conducting such assessments, instead of issuing directives that target specific asset classes.

 Breaking from ERISA Tradition: New DOL Guidance Reshapes Crypto Policy

-A compliance notice was issued by the Department on March 10, 2022, cautioning plan fiduciaries to apply heightened scrutiny before including crypto investment options.
+On March 10, 2022, the Department issued a compliance notice, urging plan fiduciaries to apply heightened scrutiny before adding crypto investment options.

 The document highlighted concerns such as crypto’s price fluctuations, storage challenges, and ambiguous regulatory landscape as reasons for prudence—conditions that, according to critics, imposed stricter requirements than those outlined in ERISA’s fiduciary duty framework.

-Traditionally, a neutral position on individual asset classes was maintained by the Department, with fiduciaries being expected to assess investment options based on factors such as risk, cost, and alignment with the plan’s objectives.
+The Department traditionally maintained a neutral stance on individual asset classes.
+It encouraged fiduciaries to assess investment options by considering factors like risk, cost, and how well they aligned with the plan’s objectives.

 The 2022 release marked a departure from that precedent by emphasizing crypto as deserving particular caution, even though ERISA mandates that fiduciaries perform their duties “with the care, skill, prudence, and diligence under the circumstances then prevailing.”